DD Course Facilitators are expected to actively implement this policy.

 Breaches of our equality policy will be regarded as misconduct.

-This policy is fully supported and agreed by all DD course leaders.
+This policy is fully supported and agreed by all DD course facilitators.

 The policy has, and will be reviewed annually against evaluations, feedback and changes to legislation.